 Carex buchananiiItem #2258 USDA Hardiness Zone: 5 - 9

-Striking clumps of red-bronze foliage fades to flax at the tips, giving off a warm glow when back-lit by the sun.
-This versatile Sedge thrives in wet areas around ponds and water gardens, yet is tolerant of dry conditions when established.
-A great choice for foliage effect in borders and containers.
-Perennial.
+Striking clumps of reddish bronze foliage that fades to flax at the tips, giving off a warm glow when back-lit by the sun.
+This versatile sedge thrives in damp areas around ponds and water gardens yet can tolerate dry spells, when established.
+A great choice for a dramatic foliage effect in borders and containers.
+Evergreen.

-- OverviewLight Needs:Partial to full sunWatering Needs:Best with regular watering - weekly or more often in extreme heat.Average Landscape Size:Moderate growing 2 to 3 ft. tall and wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.Average Landscape Size:Slowly forms clumps 2 to 3 ft. tall and wide.